peterkuma/ccbrowse/README.md

 You can safely change `name`, `primary`, `prefix`, layer `title`, `units`, and `colormap`.

-If you were to add a new layer to the profile specification, it would not become supported by ccbrowse without additional effort.
-The web application would display its name in the selection of layers, but could not retrieve any data.
-For that, you have write an import class or extend an existing one, which reads the relevant data from product files and returns an array of data interpolated on a regular grid of 256x256 elements for each tile.
+If you were to add a new layer to the profile specification, it would not become supported by ccbrowse without an additional effort.
+The web application would display its name in the selection of layers, but it could not retrieve any data.
+For that, you have write an import class or extend an existing one, which reads the relevant data from product files and returns an array of data interpolated on a regular grid of 256×256 elements for each tile.
 You can find instructions on how to do that in `src/ccbrowse/ccimport/product.py`, and use the existing import classes in the same directory as an example.

 ## Storage

-Internally, ccbrowse handles tiles as objects, where object is a simple list of parameters (key-value pairs), e.g.
+Internally, ccbrowse handles files and tiles as objects.
+A tile object is a simple list of parameters (key-value pairs), e.g.

     {
         "layer": "calipso532",